Diffusive and Stochastic Processes

 - Explain asymmetric simple exclusion process and related models to describe traffic flow and jamming transition in one-dimensional flows.

-- Apply the concepts and techniques to various examples of stochastic phenomena from non-equilibrium complex phenomena.
+- Apply the concepts and techniques to various examples of stochastic phenomena.

 In this course, the basic tools to analyse stochastic phenomena are introduced by using the diffusion process as one of the most useful examples of stochastic process.
 The topics include Langevin equations, Fokker-Planck equations, first passage problems, and master equations.
 The tools are then used to analyze selected stochastic models that have wide applications to various real phenomena.
 The topics are chosen from non-equilibrium stochastic phenomena, including geometric Brownian motion (used in e.g. modeling finance), birth and death process (used in e.g. chemical reactions and population dynamics), and asymmetric simple exclusion process (used in e.g. traffic jam formation).
 Throughout the course, exercises for analytical calculations and numerical simulations are provided to improve the students' skills.